Healthy Recipes Blog

 Should I peel the tomatoes?

-No, there's no need to peel them.
+There's no need to peel them.
 Their skin is thin, and it softens enough in the oven that it isn't bothersome when eating them.

-Should I add bread crumbs to the topping?
+Should I add breadcrumbs to the topping?

 You could if you don't mind the carbs/gluten and would like the added crunch.
 Regular breadcrumbs work, and also panko breadcrumbs.
 But they're not actually necessary, and the dish is very good without them.
 A low-carb option is using crushed pork rinds.